google/trillian-examples/serverless/deploy/github/distributor/README.md

 4. Push these commits up to github.

-Now you can raise "incoming checkpoint" PRs which drop cosigned checkpoints into the `distributor/logs/<log_id>/incoming` directory, whereupon the `witness_validator` action should check the contents.
+Now you can raise "incoming checkpoint" PRs which drop cosigned checkpoints into the `distributor/logs/<log_id>/incoming` directory, whereupon the `ditributor_pr_validator` action should check the contents.
 Once the "incoming checkpoint" PRs are merged you should see the `combine_witness_signatures` action running in response (check the `Actions` tab on your github repo's page).

 ## Going further